 Celeriac, as mentioned, is grown for its delicious root, which is then peeled and either cooked or eaten raw.
 Celeriac (Apium graveoliens var. rapaceum) takes 100 to 120 days to mature and can be grown in USDA zones 8 and 9.

 - Giant Prague

-The most commonly used in the United States is stalk celery or Pascal, which thrives in long, cool growing climates in USDA, zones 2-10.
+The most commonly used in the United States is stalk celery or Pascal, which thrives in long, cool growing climates in USDA zones 2 through 10.
 It takes between 105 and 130 days for stalks to mature.
 Extreme temperatures can greatly affect this type of celery plant’s growth.
-It favors temperatures below 75 F. (23 C.) with night temps between 50-60 F. (10-15 C.).
+It favors temperatures below 75 degrees F. (23 C.) with night temps between 50 and 60 degrees F. (10-15 C.).

 Some common varieties of celery include: